At Harvard, hundreds rally to defend DACA

 Other speakers took a more urgent tone.
 “No human being is illegal, especially on stolen land,” said a fourth-year student.
 “Even without [DACA], we are not going back.”

 One DACA recipient, who studied at Harvard Medical School (HMS) and is now a fellow at Brigham and Women’s Hospital, reminded the crowd that doctors and other public servants are among those facing deportation.
 “As a child I was asked, ‘Why do you do this?
 Even if you graduate college, you will never be able to use your degree, so what is the point?’
-DACA has made it possible for me to me to do what I love most, which is taking care of patients.”
+DACA has made it possible for me to do what I love most, which is taking care of patients.”

 A fourth-year HMS student and DACA recipient attended the rally flanked by about a dozen of her classmates, all standing up front wearing their class white scrubs and stethoscopes.
 “There are only a couple of us that are DACA,” she said after the event.
 “But as we’ve heard here, one of the important aspects of being a doctor is advocacy.
 We’ve invited a lot of our peers because they care about this very deeply — not just to support their peers, but the patients they will take care of as future doctors.
 Tomorrow’s hearing is the next step, but it’s not about waiting passively.
 It’s about continuing to promote activism, pursuing the candidates and questioning them about their policies.”